PaloAltoNetworks/terraform-azurerm-vmseries-modules/modules/appgw/README.md

 - `path`                                       - (`string`, required) The path used for this Probe
 - `host`                                       - (`string`, optional) The hostname used for this Probe
 - `port`                                       - (`number`, optional) Custom port which will be used for probing the backend servers.
 - `protocol`                                   - (`string`, optional) The protocol which should be used.
-Possible values are Http and Https.
 - `interval`                                   - (`number`, optional) The interval between two consecutive probes in seconds.
 - `timeout`                                    - (`number`, optional) The timeout used for this Probe, which indicates when a probe becomes unhealthy.
 - `threshold`                                  - (`number`, optional) The unhealthy Threshold for this Probe, which indicates the amount of retries which should be attempted before a node is deemed unhealthy.
 - `match_code`                                 - (`list`, optional) The list of allowed status codes for this Health Probe.
 - `match_body`                                 - (`string`, optional) A snippet from the Response Body which must be present in the Response.